notofonts/noto-docs/src/miniarticles/NotoSansNKo.md

 # Noto Sans NKo

-Noto Sans NKo is a unmodulated (“sans serif”) design for texts in the N’Ko script.
+Noto Sans NKo is a unmodulated (“sans serif”) design for texts in the African _N’Ko_ script.

 Noto Sans NKo contains 184 glyphs, 5 OpenType features, and supports 79 characters from 2 Unicode blocks: NKo, Arabic.